6

 Emotional Balance

-Meditating before bed helps you process your emotions, waking you up feeling emotionally stable and strong.
+Meditating before bed helps you process your emotions, making you feel emotionally stable and strong.

 In short, meditating before bed is a simple and effective way for you to find peace and sleep better.
 It reduces stress and improves overall well-being, making it a great addition to your nightly routine.